Pete Taylor (boxing coach)

-Pete Taylor is a boxing coach, former boxer and father and former trainer of Katie Taylor.
+Pete Taylor is a boxing coach, former boxer and trainer.
+His daughter is Katie Taylor.

 Early life

 Taylor is originally from Leeds, England, but he moved with his parents to Bray, County Wicklow to work in the amusement arcades in the town.
 He met Bridget Cranley in the town, they married and had four children: Lee, Sarah, Peter and Katie.
 Peter is a lecturer in mathematics.

 Boxing career

 In 1986 he was a champion light heavyweight boxer in Ireland.

 Training

 He begain training Katie as a boxer in St Fergal's Boxing Club in Bray and was in her corner when she won gold at the 2012 Olympics in London.
 He ceased training her before the 2016 Olympics, citing "personal reasons".

 He also ran a cafe in Bray called "KO Fit Food".

 Boxing club

 Pete founded a boxing club in Bray.
 The club was given €300,000 state funds in Katies' honour.

 In 2017 he trained Seán Turner, David Oliver Joyce and Gary Cully, all signed to MTK Global.
 He has said that the boxers approached him individually and he has no connections to MTK himself.